cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 The transaction value settled by Bitcoin and Decred on a daily basis are shown in the chart below, compared to the most adverse security budget curves developed in [Part 2 of this study](https://medium.com/@_Checkmatey_/decred-hypersecure-unforgeably-scarce-e076b91a2be).
 It can be seen that both protocols settle millions in USD denominated value, and orders of magnitude more than their respective security budgets.

 This suggests that both protocols display a strong **Settlement Premium** where the value settled exceeds the block reward available as incentivise honest security providers.
-It is likely this premium is representative of the secondary costs of aquiring hardware, hash-power and coordinating the logistics of an attack.
+It is likely this premium is representative of the secondary costs of acquiring hardware, hash-power and coordinating the logistics of an attack.
 Additionally, one must consider the scope of potential reward for an attacker such as censoring specific transactions, shorting the coin price for profit or system wide disruption (mining empty block etc).

 For Decred, the $6.8M in value settled daily aligns approximately with the 15% ticket share security line.
 In other words, the cost to re-organise the Decred ledger in a double spend attack, assuming the attacker holds 15% of all tickets (at no cost), is approximately equal to the total value flowing through on the chain.
-Interestingly, this aligns with a typical ticket share of the [largest stakepool](https://decred.org/vsp/).
-However, this likely consequential rather than a driving factor as this attack vector requires approximately 40x the honest hashpower to conduct and is thus unlikely.
+Interestingly, this aligns with a typical ticket share of the [largest stake-pool](https://decred.org/vsp/).
+However, this likely consequential rather than a driving factor as this attack vector requires approximately 40x the honest hash-power to conduct and is thus unlikely.

 The Decred 50% ticket security curve (light red) can be considered as an equivalent pure PoW security metric as an attacker with 50% of tickets still requires a 51% attack on miners.
-It can be seen that the **Settlement Premium** is similar in magnitide to 4year old Bitcoin through comparing y-axis values of security curves to daily settled value.
+It can be seen that the **Settlement Premium** is similar in magnitude to 4year old Bitcoin through comparing y-axis values of security curves to daily settled value.

 ![user_security.png](images/user_security.png)